bradley-mark/AWS-LAMP-Stack/README.md

 Please note this is a temporary environment and security considerations are open.

-Production would use HTTPS 443 instead of HTTP port 80 and other restrictions.
+Production would use HTTPS port 443 instead of HTTP port 80 and other restrictions.

 **High Level Design**